niranjanreddy891/Face-and-Eye-detection/README.md

-Note: This requires a working webcam in your pc/laptop
+Note: This requires a webcam in your pc/laptop